aSabanskis/MACPLAS/README.md

   number = {10},
   pages = {1440},
-  author = {Wolfram Miller and Andrejs Sabanskis and Alexander Gybin and Kevin-P. Gradwohl and Arved Wintzer and Kaspars Dadzis and J{\={a}}nis Virbulis and Radhakrishnan Sumathi}, title = {A Coupled Approach to Compute the Dislocation Density Development during Czochralski Growth and Its Application to the Growth of High-Purity Germanium ({HPGe})}, journal = {Crystals}
+  author = {Wolfram Miller and Andrejs Sabanskis and Alexander Gybin and Kevin-P. Gradwohl and Arved Wintzer and Kaspars Dadzis and J{\={a}}nis Virbulis and Radhakrishnan Sumathi}, title = {A coupled approach to compute the dislocation density development during {C}zochralski growth and its application to the growth of high-purity germanium ({HPGe})}, journal = {Crystals}
 }
 ```